 If you go back far enough, he previously had central roles in commercials, selling products such as Coffee Mate and Preparation H.

 He also had a small part in the 2002 remake of Solaris, and as a teen he starred in the film "Spanking The Monkey" — and also was in an ill-conceived car commercial in which he declared Subaru was "like PUNK ROCK".

 Leonardo DiCaprio had a tiny part as one of Darlene's classmates on Roseanne, before his larger roles on Parenthood (1990) and Growing Pains.
 Roseanne featured a number of people who would later go on to bigger, more recognisable parts.
 Some examples: Tobey Maguire, Alyson Hannigan, Stephen Dorff, Jena Malone, Joseph Gordon-Levitt, Dot-Marie Jones, and several others.

-Alyson and Amanda Michalka as well as Jack Coleman in "Cow Belles" though the two former were starting to make a name for themselves as Aly and AJ about the same time.
+Alyson and Amanda Michalka as well as Jack Coleman in "Cow Belles," though the two former were starting to make a name for themselves as Aly and AJ around the same time.